ga4gh-beacon/beacon-schema-2/README.md

 Every time that this repository is updated, all the contents from [docs/](https://github.com/mrueda/beacon-schema-2/tree/main/docs) are also automatically updated in the [Read The Docs](https://beacon-schema-2.readthedocs.io/en/latest) documentation.
 This addresses the issue of having multiples copies of the same document (e.g. Word, Latex, YAML) spread around the web.

-The [Read The Docs](https://beacon-schema-2.readthedocs.io/en/latest) documentation is created with [MkDocs](https://www.mkdocs.org/) that works with Markdown format.
-Thus, we enforce creators to modify directly the Markdown files.
-Note that there exist tools such as [Pandoc](https://pandoc.org/) that allow transforming standard text formats to Markdown.
+The [Read The Docs](https://beacon-schema-2.readthedocs.io/en/latest) documentation is created with [MkDocs](https://www.mkdocs.org/) based on documentation files in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
+Note that tools such as [Pandoc](https://pandoc.org/) that allow transforming other text formats to Markdown.
 Pandoc, however, does not transform YAML/JSON to Markdown.

 # Updating Beacon v2 Models JSON-schemas